Recently, I’ve been invited by Jennifer of Dunbar Jones to join the lovely Nadnut, Jenjen as well as Sassyjan for a trip to Bintan Resort Lagoon.

 One of the rooms that we went to was what the original rooms looked like before it was renovated.
 It looked similar to our deluxe room, apart from the lack of decorations and furnishings.

 And then, like a piece de resistance, we were shown the suite.
-This was when I went crazy!
-Such an exclusive room!
-There was a Walk in closet!
-A powder room!
-Four poster bed!
-Jacuzzi bath tub!
-I was stunned!
+It was such an exclusive room.
+There was a walk in closet, a powder room. a four poster bed and a jacuzzi bath tub.

-Reluctantly we left where we were in for another surprise!
+I bet if I had had that room, I would never want to ever leave but reluctantly we left and we were in for another surprise!
 Our very own buggies to drive!

 Their villas were quite lovely.
 The feel was different from our rooms, more rustic and private even.
 Sari told us that for all of the villas rented, has a buggy attached to it so that it’ll be easier for the occupants to move around the resort.